Helix-Track/Core/Documentation/Permissions/README.md

 ## How do the user permissions work?

+Each system operation is related to the proper context.
+Based on the information from the JWT token the Permissions engine is checking if user has the access rights to the certain context and the proper access level.

-For each context where we want to perform certain operation we will verify if that operation is possible to perform by evaluating the following rules:
+For each context we will verify if the operation is possible to be performed by evaluating the following rules:

 - Do I have access to the context?
 If we have access to the context or to a parent context (higher in the hierarchy) the access is granted.
   - No, reject.